elecnix/Local-File-Organizer/README.md

 ## Notes

-- **SDK Models:**
+- **Ollama Models:**
-  - The script uses `NexaVLMInference` and `NexaTextInference` models [usage](https://docs.nexaai.com/sdk/python-interface/gguf).
+  - The script uses `llama3` for text analysis and `llava` for image analysis.
-  - Ensure you have access to these models and they are correctly set up.
+  - Ensure these models are downloaded and running in Ollama.
-  - You may need to download model files or configure paths.

 - **Dependencies:**